nf-core/tools/README.md

 [..truncated..]
 ```

-Finally, to return machine-readable JSON output, use the `--json` flag.
+To return results as JSON output for downstream use, use the `--json` flag.

+Archived pipelines are not returned by default.
+To include them, use the `--show_archived` flag.

 ## Launch a pipeline